top of page

 Phase 4: Monitoring

-Agents that watch missions in progress and alert when plans no longer match reality.
+Agents that watch missions in progress and surface when plans no longer match reality.

 Technology that works with planners, not the other way around